 Benchtop planers, also known as thickness planers, are box-shaped power tools with rotating blades inside that allow you to adjust the thickness of a piece of wood.
 By passing the wood through the planer, two or three high-speed blades inside the machine cut off tiny layers from the surface of the workpiece.
 By adjusting the cutting height, you can remove a layer at a time until the wood meets your specifications.

 Having a consistent thickness allows you to create level tabletops, joinery, and all-around better projects.
 Using a benchtop planer also makes it possible to reveal the beauty of the grain hiding inside an old, weathered piece of wood—one of the most significant benefits of the best benchtop planers.
 Keep reading to understand the features to look for in a quality benchtop planer and learn why the following models made our list of picks.

-- UPGRADE PICK: DEWALT DW735 13-Inch Thickness Planer with Stand
+- UPGRADE PICK: DEWALT 13-Inch, Two Speed Thickness Planer

 What to Consider When Choosing the Best Benchtop Planers